m1sta/prescript/README.md

 The result of one expression can be automatically passed to another expression by combining the `>>` operator and asterix `*` characters. eg. `score = await db.get(input) >> JSON.parse(*) >> parseInt(*.value) / 100`.

 ### Inline tests and documentation using the `describe` keyword
-The `expect` keyword has been proposed as a block structure containing information relevant only at development time.
+The `describe` keyword has been proposed as a block structure containing information relevant only at development time.
 This includes textual descriptions of functions and inline unit tests.
 This feature is not currently in development but is being considered.

 ```coffeescript
 	#Reference example